 How many degrees does my pool’s heat drop overnight?

 Temperatures can drop as much as 10 degrees Fahrenheit in an uncovered pool with a large exposed surface area on cold nights.
-This overnight heat loss can be reduced to just a few degrees by using a high-quality pool cover.
+A high-quality pool cover can reduce this overnight heat loss to just a few degrees.

 Is it okay to turn off my pool heater overnight?